-Hawaii collects income taxes from its residents using 12 brackets, ranging from 1.4 percent to 11 percent.
+Hawaii collects income taxes from its residents using 12 brackets, ranging from 1.4% to 11%.
 Rather than collecting a sales tax on purchases by consumers, Hawaii imposes a general excise tax on businesses.
 More on Hawaii taxes can be found in the tabbed pages below.

 Personal income tax